yuyanchenglab/yuyanchenglab.github.io/join_us/index.md

 We invite graduate and undergraduate students with backgrounds in biology, computer science, engineering, and/or chemistry to join our team.
 We offer hands-on mentoring and comprehensive support to develop both experimental and computational skills, ensuring you to succeed in your chosen career path.

-Graduate students from NGG, CAMB, and other graduate programs are highly encouraged to discuss potential research projects in the lab.
+Graduate students from NGG, CAMB, GCB & Engineering are highly encouraged to discuss potential research projects in the lab.

 Undergraduate students can apply through [CURF](https://curf.upenn.edu/rd/research-opportunities-undergraduate-students-all-levels) or email Yuyan with your resume and describe why you are interested in research in our lab.